yellow-jellyfish/DE_interview_assignment/README.md

 - Joins the two datasets on common IDs.
 - Drops columns containing personal identifiable information.
 - Filters rows based on the given list of countries.
+- Renames the columns for the easier readability to the business users.

 ### Program consists of two files: